Current Personnel (left-to-right):

 Joe Funk, electric & acoustic guitars (2001-2016 + 2022-present)

 Thad Miller, keyboards (2002-2006 + 2016-2018)

 Sound and Style

 Thirteen of Everything is a modern symphonic progressive rock band founded in 2000 in Austin, Texas, whose debut album, "Welcome, Humans" (Musea Records, 2005), received wide acclaim.
-Thirteen of Everything's music is informed largely by the pioneers of progressive rock, combined with elements from other genres.
-A variety of influences are present with emphasis on long pieces with intricate, syncopated arrangements while maintaining a strong focus on emotive melodies and thematic development.
-Though a melancholy ambience is a hallmark, there is also humor.
-Each song may sound quite different from one to the next with a variety of moods (even within each piece) yet, in a feat not often accomplished, despite this variety the music still retains an identifiable and unique style that is distinctly Thirteen of Everything.
+Their 2019 album Our Own Sad Fate and now 2023's Time and Other Delusions continue their penchant for adventurous arrangements with interesting rhythms, dramatic mood shifts, strong melodies and thematic development.
+Though largely informed by the pioneers of progressive rock, there are also other influences from modern prog and other genres.
+A melancholy ambience is a hallmark, but also subtle humor.
+Each song can be quite different from one to the next presenting a variety of moods, yet despite this scope, the music still retains an identifiable and unique style that is distinctly Thirteen of Everything.